omidarmat/webDevNotes/react/react.md

 npm install eslint vite-plugin-eslint eslint-config-react-app --save-dev
 ```

-As they are being installed, we need config our project to integrate it with the 3 packages.
+As they are being installed, we need to config our project to integrate it with the 3 packages.
 So we create a file in the root of our project called `.eslintrc.json`.
 We should configure ESLint's behavior in this file.

 ```json
 // .eslintrc.json